yuchen-zhang-essex/DeHate/README.md

   title     = {DeHATE: A Holistic Hateful Video Dataset for Explicit and Implicit Hate Detection and Localization}, year      = {2025}
 }

+---

+## Ethics Statement

+The videos and data provided for annotation in this project have been sourced from publicly accessible social media platforms in compliance with all applicable laws and regulations.
+The content within these videos does not reflect the opinions, beliefs, or viewpoints of the research group or its members.

+This dataset is intended solely for research purposes and must be treated with strict confidentiality.
+Annotators are prohibited from downloading, saving, or disseminating any part of the data in any form.
+Any breach of this policy will be considered a violation of project terms and may result in legal consequences.
+No personally identifiable information is included, and all procedures align with relevant legal and ethical standards.